krestfield/docs/certdog/upgrading.md

 * Start **Apps and Features**.
 Locate the **Certdog ADCS Driver** and select **Uninstall**
 * As an Administrator, run the ``AdcsDriverInstaller.msi``file from the ``\install\bin`` directory (e.g. ``c:\certdog\install\bin\AdcsDriverInstaller.msi``)

-This will install the new version of the driver.
-No further action should be required
+  This will install the new version of the driver

+If after the upgrade, the driver shows as unregistered in the Certdog UI, re-register as follows:

+* Open a PowerShell window as Administrator and navigate to the ``.\install `` directory e.g. ``c:\certdog\install`` and run the following command:  ``.\configure-adcs-service.ps1``

+* Next, from Certdog, select the **Agents** menu and approve the agent

+* For each of your Microsoft Certificate issuers, click **Edit** and select the Permitted Agents (which in most cases will just be the one agent)

 <br>